Below are the transcripts of some of the sermons and meditations that I have had the opportunity to give at the Church of the Messiah over the years.

 Be disloyal to the powers and expectations of the world.
 Be disloyal to the wealth and privilege given to you.
 And go to debtors.
 Go where you are called to serve.
 For there you will find Christ.
 For there, you will find your eternal home.

-But the overall purpose of this parable isn’t to teach us that God will always welcome us home.
-And it isn’t to tell us to be a joyful rule follower.
+The purpose of the parable isn’t to teach us that God will always welcome us home or to be a joyful rule follower.
 Rather, the heart of the parable, and indeed the very heart of the Gospel, is to teach us what it means to become the Father.

 This morning we are looking at the Creation narrative set forth in the first few verses of Genesis.
 I want us to look at three major lessons of the Creation narrative, and how it relates to our life in Christ.